CanoodlingSocks/interactive-avatar/README.md

+# Interactive vector Avatar

-# Personal project using React, TypeScript and Material-UI
+## This is a personal project where I'm using React, TypeScript and Material-UI

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).